JohannPetzold/After-Work/Readme.md

-# Spotr After-Work - Find best cocktails
+# After-Work - Find best cocktails

-Spotr After-Work is an iOS app for cocktails lovers: find the one that suits you and keep it warm in favorites.
+After-Work is an iOS app for cocktails lovers: find the one that suits you and keep it warm in favorites.

 ## Technologies